rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

 ## 🐌 The Basics - CRW, OCP & Helm
 ## CodeReady Workspaces setup

 1. Login to your CodeReadyWorkspace (CRW) Editor.
-The link to this will be provided by your instructor.
+The link to this along with your ldap username (Team Name) and password will be provided by your instructor.
 ![crw](./images/crw.png)

 <p class="warn">
 If the workspace has not been set up for you, you can create one from this devfile.
 On CodeReady Workspaces, "Create Workspace > Custom Workspace".
-Enter this URL to load the DO500 stack:</br>
+Fill in the form by keeping the default values for Namespace, Workspace Name and Storage Type then enter this DevFile URL to load the DO500 stack:</br>
 <span style="color:blue;"><a href="https://raw.githubusercontent.com/rht-labs/enablement-framework/main/codereadyworkspaces/do500-devfile.yaml">https://raw.githubusercontent.com/rht-labs/enablement-framework/main/codereadyworkspaces/do500-devfile.yaml</a><span>

 </p>

 2. In your IDE (it may take some time to open ... ⏰☕️), open a new terminal by hitting `Terminal > Open Terminal in Specific Container > stack-do500` from the menu.
 ![new-terminal](./images/new-terminal.png)